 WOW holds annual auditions for new members, either after the April or November productions.
 There are usually up to a dozen places available for children aged between 10 and 18 years old, although this varies from year to year depending on the number of leavers.
 We may invite one or two young performers who excel during our Summer Workshop Week to audition for WOW ahead of the scheduled dates.

-Those coming to audition will receive an New Member Leaflet giving details of what is expected of a WOW member and highlighting the commitment required of them.
-If they still want to audition, then there are two audition workshops where the Musical Director teaches three songs, of which one must be performed at the audition.
-Furthermore, one of our Creative team teaches two short dance routines, one of which must be performed at audition.
+At the audition workshop(s) the Musical Director teaches up to three songs, one of which must be performed at the audition.
+Furthermore, a member of the Creative team teaches one or two short dance routines, one of which must be performed at audition.
 The candidates are also asked to prepare and perform a short drama piece or monologue of their own choice lasting no more than one minute.

 The Audition panel, which includes the Chairman and Creative Team from the workshops, will be looking for a good voice, musicality and an ability to move well (they do not necessarily have to be trained dancers) and of course a degree of presence and potential.
 Some members have taken more than three attempts to gain acceptance into WOW and this highlights the sort of determination and enthusiasm that we are looking for.